Last Updated on November 25, 2025 by Christian Adams

 The Penguin Cafe Orchestra – Music From The Penguin Cafe (1977)

-Have you ever been waiting in line somewhere and somebody is about to cut in line, and you’re thinking, “Motherfucker, don’t you dare try to cut in on me, or I’ll knock you the fuck out right now” and then at the last minute, they change their mind, and you never wind up making eye contact with someone who just three seconds ago you would have ripped the trachea from their throat?
-That’s how I felt the first time I put this record on, which in fact, was less than 24 hours ago.
+Have you ever been waiting in line somewhere and somebody is about to cut in line, and you’re thinking, “Motherfucker, don’t you dare try to cut in on me, or I’ll knock you the fuck out right now.”
+At the last minute, they change their mind, and you never wind up making eye contact with someone who just three seconds ago you would have ripped the trachea from their throat?
+That’s how I felt the first time I put this record on.
 The PCO is Moondog without the moon or the dog.

 The Stranglers – Rattus Norvegicus (1977)

 Why not?
 Because they’re not important, that’s why not.
-Stingy mode still in effect.
-Another one of those records I’ve sat through so you don’t have to.
+Stingy mode: in effect.
+Another one of those records I’ve sat through, so you don’t have to.
 No need to thank me.
 The Stranglers are OK, man.
-They have a “sound” which reminds me of the Smiths (aesthetically) from time to time, except the Smiths didn’t have that cheesy organ player, thank Jehovah.
-It’s just… You know who probably loved the Stranglers?
-Those kids in the Strokes.
+They have a “sound” which reminds me of the Smiths (aesthetically) from time to time, except the Smiths didn’t have that cheesy organ player.

 Suggested Alternative: